 Fortunately, changes during the intervening months begin to rectify this situation.

 For example, two new exhibits featured masterworks by Hopi artists of the past and present:

 - The on-going exhibit Canvas of Clay: Hopi Pottery Masterworks from the Cooke Collection features more than 65 contemporary and historic pieces created over six centuries.

-- The museum also shines a Spotlight on Contemporary Hopi Ceramicists and Katsina Doll Carvers in a temporary exhibit (closing in November 2018) featuring 59 additional ceramic pieces and 11 katsina dolls.
+- The museum also shines a Spotlight on Contemporary Hopi Ceramicists and Katsina Doll Carvers in a temporary exhibit (closed November 2018) featuring 59 additional ceramic pieces and 11 katsina dolls.

 Both exhibits showcased outstanding examples of Hopi craftsmanship and storytelling.
 Seen together, they provided an overview of the origins of Hopi pottery, its development over time, and contemporary themes that hint at the future of this art form.

 A gallery dedicated to Western Spirit’s Hopi pottery masterworks